-20 We implement FlowFill in MPI-enabled Fortran 90.
+We implement FlowFill in parallel using Message-Passing-Interface-enabled (MPI-enabled) Fortran 90.
 This speeds calculations by splitting the domain into multiple horizontal bands with fringes that interact via the D8 flow-routing algorithm.
-Source code and compilation instructions are available at https://github.com/KCallaghan/FlowFill (Callaghan, 2019).
-Use is simplified through a provided text file for users to enter parameters, and a runfile.
-As an additional option, users can run FlowFill through a GRASS GIS extension, r.flowfill.
+Source code and compilation instructions are available at https://github.com/KCallaghan/FlowFill (last access: 15 August 2019) (Callaghan, 2019).
+Use is simplified through a provided text file for users to enter parameters and a run file.
+As an additional option, users can run FlowFill through a GRASS GIS extension, r.flowfill (Wickert, 2019).

-The gradual cell-to-cell water redistribution within FlowFill, along with its asymptotic approach towards equilibrium due to its moving at most half of the head difference per iteration, can cause depressions to become 'overfilled' when the watermoving algorithm (Figures 3 and 2) terminates.
+The gradual cell-to-cell water redistribution within Flow-Fill, along with its asymptotic approach towards equilibrium due to its moving at most half of the head difference per iteration, can cause depressions to become "overfilled" when the water-moving algorithm (Figs. 2 and 3) terminates.
 This could happen when water has not been able to fully equilibrate over a depression, for example, when there is only a small path for water to escape a large area.
-These cases are not corrected inside FlowFill, but can be corrected in an additional step through comparison with the outputs of a flood-fill algorithm applied to the same initial DEM.
-Flood-fill algorithms fill all depressions fully to the level of their outlets, so we correct for overfilling
+These cases are not corrected inside FlowFill but can be corrected in an additional step through comparison with the outputs of a floodfill algorithm applied to the same initial DEM.
+Flood-fill algorithms fill all depressions fully to the level of their outlets, so we correct for overfilling by (1) performing a flood fill using RichDEM's complete-depression-filling command (Barnes et al., 2014a, b; Barnes, 2016) and then (2) taking the minimum of the flood fill and the FlowFill outputs to produce the final result.
+This correction violates the conservation of water volume, but the size of the adjustment is very small relative to the total volume of water stored on the landscape (See Sect.
+4).

-30 by (1) performing a flood fill using RichDEM's complete-depression-filling command (Barnes et al., 2014a, b; Barnes, 2016), and then (2) taking the minimum of the flood fill and the FlowFill outputs to produce the final result.
-This correction violates conservation of water volume, but the size of the adjustment is very small relative to the total volume of water stored on the landscape (See Section 4).
-Flooded depressions have flat surfaces which can be problematic for flow routing, so flat areas were corrected using Rich-DEM to impose a gradient on these (Barnes et al., 2014a; Barnes, 2016).
-The result is a completed flow-routing surface that retains depressions based on conservation of water volume.
+Flooded depressions have flat surfaces which can be problematic for flow routing, so flat areas were corrected using RichDEM to impose a gradient on these (Barnes et al., 2014a; Barnes, 2016).
+The result is a completed flow-routing surface that retains depressions based on the conservation of water volume.
 In order to test FlowFill, we ran it with variable initial runoff depths on two landscapes.
 We then routed surface-water flow over the computed flow-routing surfaces and evaluated the degree of drainage integration at these locations.